The 35 Best Memes of 2021

 What is the internet, but memes persevering?

-The best way many web denizens have come up with to cope with how simply TERRIBLE this past year-and-counting has been is, well, to meme about it.
-As we've been spending more and more time hunched over in our home offices lately, we've had more than enough time to make jokes about pretty much anything that crossed our paths.
-We've rounded up the very best of them in this ongoing list we're just going to call the Best Memes of 2021.
+The best way many web denizens have come up with to cope with how simply TERRIBLE this past year has been is, well, to meme about it.
+As we spent more and more of our waking lives hunched over in our home offices this year, we had more than enough time to make jokes about pretty much anything that crossed our paths.
+Bean Dads found shrimp tails in their Cinnamon Toast Crunch, Paul McCartney composed "Get Back" on the bisexual Ikea couch, and the boat stuck in the Suez Canal was Agatha All Along.
+We've rounded up the very best posts of the year in this list we're just going to call the Best Memes of 2021.

 Need more memes?
 Check out the Best Memes of 2020, the Best Memes of 2019, and the Best Memes of All Time.
 And if you want recommendations for things to watch, check out our lists of the Best TV Shows of 2021 and Best Movies of 2021.